PTEN c.493_496del, p.Gly165Ter

 BP4 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for BP4 is: "Supporting: Multiple lines of computational evidence suggest no impact."
-The evidence for this variant shows: computational evidence predicts deleterious effect.
+According to VCEP guidelines, the rule for BP4 is: "Supporting Strength: Multiple lines of computational evidence suggest no impact on gene or gene product."
+The evidence for this variant shows: computational predictions indicate a deleterious splicing effect.
 Therefore, this criterion is not applied.

 BP5